asand017/-sed-tutorial/README.md

 which replaces the first occurence of "aol.com" on each line of the input source with "gmail.com".

 **NOTE:** `sed` can be written with or without single quotations.
-Although, it is better practice to always include them.
+Although it is better practice to always include them.

 Alternatively, you can accomplish the same goal by piping the old email list to `sed`: